 1. Learn which tech tools are available to you — then use them.

 As a hotel manager, you’ve got a lot of flaming torches to juggle.
 Luckily, there’s plenty of software out there to help with each piece of running your property.
 For the day-to-day, use a comprehensive management suite like Hotelogix to streamline everything from your front desk to housekeeping.
-To grow your event leads, a tool Social Tables’ Convert can help you develop the interactive content you need to bring in group business and close the deal.
+To grow your event leads, a tool Social Tables’ presentation layer can help you develop the interactive content you need to bring in group business and close the deal.
 No matter what your aim, there’s a tool developed to help you get there.

 2. Follow your event leads.

 Creating revenue in the hotel business these days depends on how well you generate leads and convert them to customers.
 You can entice potential customers by providing unique content showcasing your hotel’s services, but once you do that, you’ll want to keep track of them.
 By using retargeting tools on your website, you’ll be able to note visitors to your page and target them with promotions and more across a variety of digital marketing channels.
 (That means you get another shot with the people who needed just one more nudge to book with you!)